U.S. flag An official website of the United States government

 Example: Locations of UPC and Lot Number on a Case of Canned Food

 • Lot Number—This is the important code that FDA needs when you report a problem.
 It identifies a specific batch of product made by a specific company at a specific factory.
-The lot number doesn’t have a set number of characters and isn’t located in a certain spot on the package.
+The lot number doesn’t have a set number of characters and isn’t located in one particular spot on the package.
 You may have to search the entire package to find it.

 • UPC—Universal Product Code (or “bar code”)—The UPC is a combination of black bars and numbers found in a small rectangle-shaped box on a product.
 This is the code that the cashier scans when you’re in the grocery checkout line.
 Although the UPC code identifies the company and the product, it doesn’t show which plant made the product.
 Companies aren’t required to put UPCs on pet food packages.